Erie Injury Lawyers Offer Fireworks Safety Tips

 * Do not use homemade fireworks or illegal explosives.

-We hope you and your family have a safe and fun Fourth of July.
+We hope that you and your family will have a safe and fun Fourth of July.

 Contact a Pennsylvania Injury Lawyer

 If you or someone you love has been injured as a result of careless fireworks use in northwest Pennsylvania, we can help.
 Contact us today for a free consult.
-We'll tell if you have a case and whether we can help you.
-Call 814-580-5017 locally or 877-505-9548 toll free.
+We’ll tell you if you have a case and whether we can help you.
+Call 814-833-7100 locally or 814-833-7100 toll free.